Langan1990/BringBanks/README.md

 where you replace [area] with the area.
 For example, the URL:
 *http://bringbanks.com/area-textiles/swords-textiles*
-will return a list of bring banks located in swords.
+will return a list of bring banks located in swords that accept textiles.
 ```

 ####An example of a URL that would be country wide####